 Position Statement - Teaching Climate Change

-Download a copy of the Position Statement (Microsoft Word 27kB Nov10 08).
+Download a copy of the Position Statement (Acrobat (PDF) 81kB Oct21 21).

-The National Association of Geoscience Teachers (NAGT) recognizes: (1) that Earth's climate is changing, (2) that present warming trends are largely the result of human activities, and (3) that teaching climate change science is a fundamental and integral part of earth science education.
-The core mission of NAGT is to "foster improvement in the teaching of the earth sciences at all levels of formal and informal instruction, to emphasize the cultural significance of the earth sciences and to disseminate knowledge in this field to the general public."
-The National Science Education Standards call for a populace that understands how scientific knowledge is both generated and verified, and how complex interactions between human activities and the environment can impact the Earth system.
+The Next Generation Science Standards (NGSS), The Framework for K-12 Science Education, The Climate Literacy Framework, and the Action for Climate Empowerment Framework (ACE) all call for a populace that understands how scientific knowledge is both generated and verified, and how complex interactions between human activities and the environment impact the Earth system.
+Building media literacy is a crucial component of developing these understandings.
 Climate is clearly an integral part of the Earth system connecting the physical, chemical and biological components and playing an essential role in how the Earth's environment interacts with human culture and societal development.
-Thus, climate change science is an essential part of Earth Science education and is fundamental to the mission set forth by NAGT.
-In recognition of these imperatives, NAGT strongly supports and will work to promote education in the science of climate change, the causes and effects of current global warming, and the immediate need for policies and actions that reduce the emission of greenhouse gases.
+Thus, climate change, energy, and land use are essential and interconnected parts of Earth science education and are fundamental to NAGT's mission.
+In recognition of these imperatives, NAGT strongly supports and will work to promote education in the science of climate change, the causes and effects of current global warming (including the impacts of different types of energy resource extraction and use, the impacts of human land use), how climate has changed throughout Earth history, and the immediate need for policies and actions that reduce the emission of greenhouse gases.